 Continuous Improvement ≠ Transformational Innovation (or, 5 Things We Must Do To Improve Education) – Kids Need to Sing: Part 1 of 5

 I’m sure you’ve heard the argument that students in faith-based schools academically outperform public school students because of small class sizes.
-Let’s debunk that myth here and now by going back to 1965…almost 50 years ago.
+Let’s debunk that myth here and now by going back to 1965…over 50 years ago.
 The 1st grade at St. Albert the Great School in Baldwin Boro (a suburb of Pittsburgh, PA) had approximately…

 Continuous Improvement ≠ Transformational Innovation (or, 5 Things We Must Do To Improve Education) – Introduction